qinhanmin2014/Learning-Materials/keras-official-examples/README.md

 - cifar10_cnn.py: Trains a simple deep CNN on the CIFAR10 small images dataset.

+- conv_lstm.py: Demonstrates the use of a convolutional LSTM network.

 - mnist_hierarchical_rnn.py: Trains a Hierarchical RNN (HRNN) to classify MNIST digits.

 - mnist_transfer_cnn.py: Transfer learning toy example on the MNIST dataset.